Adde2130/GRUD/README.md

 is not set, the program will run in **Zip-only mode**.

-   You also need to add the GRUDBot to your server if you want to send a Discord message with the files attached. ***Right now, you will have to host your OWN GRUDBot for this to work.*** For the optimal experience, ensure you have the *Cascadia Code* font installed, or text may be misaligned.
-(TODO: Have font included in project)
+   You also need to add the GRUDBot to your server if you want to send a Discord message with the files attached. ***Right now, you will have to host your OWN GRUDBot for this to work.***

 1. Run GRUD, either by launching `grud.bat` or by running `main.py` with Python.
 Run it with the flag `-n` or `--naked` to use the program without any GUI. **NOTE:** GRUD in terminal mode is currently broken and should not be used.